w3f/polkadot-wiki/docs/learn-staking.md

   meaning it stays offline all the time.
 You can also designate a Proxy account to vote in [governance](./learn-governance) proposals.
 - **Controller** This account acts on behalf of the Stash account, signalling decisions about nominating and validating.
-It set preferences like payout account and commission.
+It sets preferences like payout account and commission.
 If you are a validator, it also sets your [session keys](learn-keys#session-keys).
 It only needs enough funds to pay transaction fees.